kinseyost/immutable-redux/README.md

 Why you should use immutable data:

-When passing immutable data into your component, you will gain great benefits with rendering.
-On `shouldComponentUpdate`, you can use `===` comparison of the data.
+When passing immutable data into your component, you will gain great benefits with rendering due to the fact that on `shouldComponentUpdate`, you can use `===` comparison of the data.

 To get going, just run:
 ```